 Marble Point Loan Financing Limited ("MPLF") is a publicly listed Guernsey non-cellular company limited by shares.
 MPLF was formed on 13 April 2016 pursuant to section 20 of The Companies (Guernsey) Law, 2008 ("Companies Law") and commenced operations on 2 August 2016.
 MPLF's ordinary shares ("Ordinary Shares") are listed and began trading on the Specialist Fund Segment of the Main Market of the London Stock Exchange (the "Specialist Fund Segment") on 13 February 2018 under the symbol "MPLF".
 Trading in sterling of the Ordinary Shares on the Specialist Fund Segment under the symbol "MPLS" took effect on 16 July 2019.
+On 1 January 2023, 49,741,723 of the Company's Ordinary Shares were redesignated to shares of a new liquidity facility ("Liquidating Share Class" or "Liquidity Facility").
+Refer to note 3 "Share Capital" for additional detail regarding the Company's Ordinary and Liquidating shares.

 MPLF has five wholly owned subsidiaries: MPLF Retention I Limited, MPLF Retention I-A LLC ("MPLF Ret I-A"), MPLF Retention II Limited, MPLF Funding I LLC (the "LLC Notes Co-Issuer") and MPLF Funding Sub 1 Ltd. (all subsidiaries together with MPLF, collectively the "Company"), which have been set up to hold MPLF's investments for legal, regulatory and tax purposes and, in the case of the LLC Notes Co-Issuer, to jointly and severally authorise the issue and sale of senior unsecured notes together with MPLF.
-On 11 October 2021, MPLF Funding Limited was amalgamated with MPLF and all assets previously held at the Funding Subsidiary are now held directly at MPLF.

 MPLF is governed by a board of directors.
 While the board of directors has the ultimate responsibility for the management and operations of the Company, the day-to-day investment activities of the Company are managed by Marble Point Credit Management LLC (the "Investment Manager") pursuant to an investment management agreement.
+On 12 January 2023, the Investment Manager was acquired by and is a wholly owned subsidiary of Investcorp, a global alternative investment firm.